anjujames33/NDN_QoS/process_result/ReadMe.txt

 // 4.
 Simulation automation (copy scripts and python files to ns-3 folder)
     a. runtest.sh           // run the simulation. edit scenario file name.
-    a. process_result.sh    // process the result to get loss rate. edit the file name to process.
+    a. process.sh    // process the result to get loss rate. edit the file name to process.

 // 5.
 Commands to execute script
-nohup bash runtest.sh &         // Use nohup and '&' to continue execution in background even if terminal is closed. nohup bash process_result.sh &
+nohup bash runtest.sh &         // Use nohup and '&' to continue execution in background even if terminal is closed. nohup bash process.sh &